Abstract

 BRCA1

-BRCA1 gene is mapped on the chromosome 17q21.
+The BRCA1 gene is mapped on chromosome 17q21.
 The gene encodes a 1,863 amino acid protein containing several zinc-finger domains close to the N terminus of the protein.
-High level of BRCA1 expression is found in breast, ovary and testes tissues.
+A high level of BRCA1 expression is found in breast, ovary and testes tissues.

 Mutations in BRCA1 and BRCA2 genes are often detected in familial breast and ovarian cancers.
-BRCA1 mutations are prevalent in hereditary breast cancer accounting for 45 percent of clinically relevant findings, and BRCA1 mutations are even more prevalent in the families with hereditary breast and ovarian cancers, together accounting for 80 percent of the cases (Zhang & Powell, 2005).
-Mutations in BRCA1 gene are associated with breast and ovarian cancers and have multifactorial or autosomal dominant inheritance.
+BRCA1 mutations are prevalent in hereditary breast cancer, accounting for 45 per cent of clinically relevant findings, and BRCA1 mutations are even more prevalent in families with hereditary breast and ovarian cancers, together accounting for 80 per cent of the cases (Zhang & Powell, 2005).
+Mutations in the BRCA1 gene are associated with breast and ovarian cancers and have multifactorial or autosomal dominant inheritance.

 In addition, the BRCA1 protein expression is significantly compromised or absent in sporadic breast malignancies (Zhang & Powell, 2005).
-Cellular function of BRCA1 protein is described as a critical component in DNA repair and cell cycle check point control (Wang et al., 2009).
+The cellular function of the BRCA1 protein is described as a critical component in DNA repair and cell cycle checkpoint control (Wang et al., 2009).
 Another direct function of BRCA1 protein is a modulation of chromatin structure, namely chromatin decondensation, which is required for the control of transcription (Bochar et al., 2000; Ye et al., 2001).

 PARP1

 The poly(ADP-ribose) polymerase (PARP) is a gene mapped on chromosome 1q42.12.
 The protein is nuclear and co-localized with nucleosomal core histones.
 The enzyme catalyzes the transfer of ADP-ribose to a number of nuclear proteins.
-The activity of enzyme is induced by the presence of DNA single strand breaks, which provide substrate for the PARP enzymatic activity (Alkhatib et al., 1987).
-ADP-ribosylation is a DNA break dependent protein modification, which serves as a signal for DNA repair needs.
-There is a positive correlation between PARP activity level of individuals and their life span, which probably reflects the efficacy of the genome integrity maintenance (Grube & Burkle, 1992).
+The activity of the enzyme is induced by the presence of DNA single-strand breaks, which provide a substrate for the PARP enzymatic activity (Alkhatib et al., 1987).
+ADP-ribosylation is a DNA break-dependent protein modification which serves as a signal for DNA repair needs.
+There is a positive correlation between the PARP activity level of individuals and their life span, which probably reflects the efficacy of genome integrity maintenance (Grube & Burkle, 1992).
 Immunostaining showed that PARP proteins are co-localized with mitotic spindle, and hydrolytic breakage of the protein resulted in rapid spindle disassembly, which blocked the correct chromosomal segregation during cell division (Chang, Jacobson, & Mitchison, 2004).
 PARP is required for gamma-H2AX and Rad51 foci formation at the site of DNA break, triggering DNA repair and recruitment of ATM to the site of DNA damage (Bryant et al., 2005).
 The absence of PARP at the DNA break site or its inhibition causes collapse of replication forks via the broken DNA end intervention arresting the cells in S phase (Bryant et al., 2005).
-Moreover, BRCA deficient cells are very sensitive to the PARP enzymatic activity levels.
-Impaired function of PARP in BRCA deficient cells leads to the cycle arrest and cell death (Bryant et al., 2005; Farmer et al., 2005).
+Moreover, BRCA-deficient cells are very sensitive to the PARP enzymatic activity levels.
+The impaired function of PARP in BRCA-deficient cells leads to cycle arrest and cell death (Bryant et al., 2005; Farmer et al., 2005).

 DNA repair pathways in targeted anticancer therapy